-Tom C. was born November 8, 1894 at the Newbery, Michigan County Jail; his father was the sheriff of the county.
-He came from a large family and would often interact with the inmates and probably was exposed to the effects of alcoholism.
+Tom Crocker was born November 8, 1894 at the Newbery, Michigan County Jail.
+His father was the sheriff of the county.
+Coming from a large family and often interacting with the inmates he probably was exposed to the effects of alcoholism.

-He started his adult life getting drunk, but getting by; today we would call this a “functional alcoholic.”
-Drifting from job to job, he eventually enlisted into World War I, eventually being discharged at a base in New York.
-Tom took a train from there to Detroit drinking all the way.
+He started his adult life getting drunk, but getting by.
+Today we would call this a “functional alcoholic.”
+Drifting from job to job, he eventually enlisted into World War I. Tom was discharged at a base in New York, eventually taking a train from there to Detroit, drinking all the way.

 If a man has a quarter he can get a bed in a flophouse dormitory, called ‘fleabag’ or ‘scratch house.’
 A private room in a cheap hotel is a little better, but not much—a small cubicle with bed and chair, walls of plasterboard or chicken wire running halfway to the ceiling, smelling of filthy mattresses and blankets.
 Where clothing lockers are not provided, men sleep fully dressed and place their shoes under their head.”

-Tom C. was in of jails and asylums since moving to Detroit, even losing a great job as clerk for Judge Gillis.
+Tom Crocker was in and out of jails and asylums since moving to Detroit, even losing a great job as clerk for Judge Gillis.
 His body was being totally ravaged by alcoholism, to the point of losing the use of his legs.
 He had become known for being a liar, a cheat, a thief, and a perpetual drunk.
 He lost job after job, become institutionalized and jailed more times than he could count, dabbled with drugs, lost his friends, become dirt broke, and ended up living on the streets of Detroit.

 In one last black-out in Cass Park, he awoke not having feeling in his legs.
 He instantly yelled to God and pleaded for the return of strength to his legs, which did in a few hours.
-He then stumbled into the newly open Harbor Lights, at Michigan Ave and Cass Ave where he got on his knees and surrendered to God; that was October 7, 1939.
+He then stumbled into the newly open Harbor Lights, at Michigan Ave and Cass Ave where he got on his knees and surrendered to God.
+That was October 7, 1939.
 At this point two men had crossed paths and became life long friends.
 Tom Crocker and H. R. (Mike) Eshleman who’s last drink was September 4, 1939.
 These men had ran into each other drinking in the dive bars.
 Tom went the way of the Salvation Army and Mike the way of Alcoholics Anonymous.